 Maintaining and optimising Tate's museums

-In March of 2018, SPIE UK was awarded a national facilites maintenance contract with Tate, the organisation responsible for housing the UK’s national collection of British art, and international modern and contemporary art from the 1500’s to present day.
+In March of 2018, SPIE UK was awarded a national facilites maintenance contract with Tate, the organisation responsible for housing the UK’s national collection of art.

 The five year partnership is the culmination of twenty-nine years’ work with the institution, a true demonstration of SPIE’s understanding of the customer’s needs – current and in the future.